Australothyris: Description

 The rest of the braincase was fairly typical.
-The basioccipital was broad, with poorly-develeloped basitubera and kidney-shaped occipital condyle, and the exoccipitals do not meet at the midline of the foramen magnum.
+The basioccipital was broad, with poorly-developed basitubera and kidney-shaped occipital condyle, and the exoccipitals do not meet at the midline of the foramen magnum.
 The supraoccipital was also broad and fused with the opisthotics in its lower portion, while the upper portion of the bone was overlapped by the small postparietal and tabular bones of the skull roof.
 The opisthotics were thickest at the base and generally similar to those of Milleretta.
 They each connected to a thick yet complex stapes which possessed a conspicuous footplate, stapedial foramen, and a dorsal process.
 A knob on the outer edge of the stapes likely connected to a characteristic spur on the quadrate.
 What can be seen of the lower jaw indicates that it was primarily formed by the dentary in its front half, and the low, elongated surangular and angular in its rear half.
 The coronoid had a low peak and the tall articular had a small retroarticular process.
 Only one tooth was exposed, and it was similar to those of the maxilla, albeit smaller.

 The articulated postcranial skeleton is weathered to the point that only portions of the cervical vertebrae and interclavicle are in good enough condition to describe.
 The cervicals had slight excavations on their outer surface, robust neural arches, and low neural spines, with that of the axis overhanging its predecessor.
 The interclavicle is anchor-shaped (like ankyramorph, or "anchor-form" parareptiles), but in contrast to ankyramorphs, the center of the interclavicle is thicker than the front edge.
 Overall the postcranium is congruent with that known for Milleretta.